vergl4s/instarecon/README.md

 Automated basic digital reconnaissance.
 Great for getting an initial footprint of your targets and discovering additional subdomains.
 InstaRecon will do:

-* DNS (direct, PTR, MX, NS) recursively on all hosts discovered
+* DNS lookups (A, PTR, MX, NS)
+* DNS lookups recursively on all hosts discovered
-* Whois (domains and IP) lookups
+* Whois (on domain and IP) lookups
-* Google dorks searching of subdomains and URLs
+* Google dorks looking for subdomains and URLs
 * [Shodan](https://www.shodan.io/) lookups
 * Reverse DNS lookups on entire CIDRs